sujiufl/GettingandCleaningDataCourseProject/README.md

 6. Appropriately labels the data set with descriptive variable names.
 7. From the data set in step 6, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-### The CodeBook.md file is the CodeBook for the data indicating all the variables and summaries calculated, along with units, and any other relevant information.
+The **CodeBook.md** file is the CodeBook for the data indicating all the variables and summaries calculated, along with units, and any other relevant information.

-### average_tidydata.txt is the file which contains the independent tidy data set with the average of each variable for each activity and each subject (part 5. of the project).
+The **average_tidydata.txt** is the file which contains the independent tidy data set with the average of each variable for each activity and each subject (part 5. of the project).